kitchensjn/tskit_arg_visualizer/docs/plotting.md

 * **x_pos**: x position scaled given the width of the figure
 * **width_01**: width of the rectangle scaled between 0 and 1
 * **width**: width of the rectangle scaled given the width of the figure

+### evenly_distributed_positions

+List of evenly distributed locations along the x-axis that will be used to position the sample nodes at the start and whenever you click the "Reheat Simulation" or "Space Samples" buttons.

 ## width